-- 6.5.3.1 CASA may accept a finding of compliance made by an ADO or authorised person in accordance with the agreed certification plan.
-CASA's level of involvement in the project to find compliance with the airworthiness requirements will be reduced to the minimum necessary depending on the capabilities of the ADO(s) or authorised person(s) approving the technical data. - 6.5.3.2 Findings of compliance by an ADO or authorised person must be in the form of a certification activity certificate or technical data approved under regulation 21.009. - 6.5.3.3 CASA may also accept technical data as described under regulation 21.008 approved by a recognised NAA or by a person authorised by the NAA of a recognised country to approve data for equivalent modifications or repairs.
+6.5.4 CASA may accept a finding of compliance made by an ADO or authorised person in accordance with the agreed certification plan.
+CASA's level of involvement in the project to find

+- 6.5.5 Findings of compliance by an ADO or authorised person must be in the form of a certification activity certificate or technical data approved under regulation 21.009. - 6.5.6 CASA may also accept technical data as described under regulation 21.008 approved by a recognised NAA or by a person authorised by the NAA of a recognised country to approve data for equivalent modifications or repairs.
 For example, a Designated Engineering Representative of the Federal Aviation Administration of the United States of America.

-6.5.4 Evaluation and approval of data by CASA
+6.5.7 Evaluation and approval of data by CASA

-6.5.4.1 CASA's role in the approval process is to establish compliance of the proposed design change with the applicable airworthiness requirements.
+6.5.8 CASA's role in the approval process is to establish compliance of the proposed design change with the applicable airworthiness requirements.
 CASA will not generally approve data for a design in advance of granting the final approval as an STC.
 CASA will return any data deemed unacceptable, with a summary of perceived deficiencies and a request for the applicant to revise and resubmit the data.
 It is the applicant's responsibility to resolve any deficiencies in the design (the applicant may engage the services of appropriately qualified and experienced consultants or an ADO to assist with the technical matters).